clankur/muGPT/exp_scaling.md

 # Benchmarking Learning Rate Transfer

 Recently, [Everett et al.](https://arxiv.org/pdf/2407.05872v2)  found that applying per layer learning rate prescription can enable hyperparameter transfer for other parameterization strategies besides muP and actually found that applying it to standard parameterization (SP) outperforms muP.
-I am attempting in reproducing this results and determining the limits of extensibility.
+I am attempting to reproduce their findings and determining the limits of its extensibility.

 ## Experiments